 Needing to teach children to write clearly formed cursive letters?

-This resource combines teaching children about dinosaurs with letter writing practice.
+This resource combines teaching children about the Mary Rose with letter writing practice.

 If a child cannot draw the letter patterns needed to form letters they will be unable to write legibly.
 This handwriting pack solves that dilemma.

-They think they are learning about how to draw a dinosaur by drawing letter patterns as the scales to the dinosaurs.
+They think they are learning about the Mary Rose Tudor ship by drawing letter patterns linked to artefacts found on the ship including drawing a nit comb.
 They are in fact… developing their cursive writing skills by drawing 8 different letter formations.

 It helps children in Reception, Years 1 to 2, meeting the UK curriculum needs of Foundation Stage and Key Stage 1 to develop: